microsoft/fluentui/packages/react-components/react-progress/src/stories/Progress/ProgressBestPractices.md

 ### Don't

-- Use a `determinate` Progress when the total units to completion is indeterminate
 - Use only a single word description
 - Show text to the right or left of the bar
 - Cause progress to "rewind" to show new steps